 Futher, 360 MAGAZINE was named Business of the Month by the National Gay & Lesbian Chamber of Commerce [NGLCC].
 The NGLCC is the business voice of the LGBT community, the largest advocacy organization dedicated to expanding economic opportunities and advancements for LGBT people, and the exclusive certifying body for LGBT-owned businesses.
 It possesses deep affiliations with FORTUNE 100 Fastest Growing Companies.

-In his spare time, designs e-bike bras and reconfigures their silhouettes.
+In his spare time, he designs e-bike bras and reconfigures their silhouettes.

 Mixed Media Fabrications